 In the first three weeks after your bleach treatment, your hair is weak and more susceptible to breakage (and this is especially the case for wet hair).
 Using shampoo strips the cuticle of even more of the natural oils you need for hair growth and health.
 Wash your hair every three to four days, and use a shower cap on the non-wash days.
 You can stretch out washes as long as possible by incorporating a dry shampoo into your hair care routine.

 Washing your hair less often doesn’t mean giving up your hair care routine entirely.
 Bleaching your strands leaves them very dry so it’s important to switch out your shampoo with hydrating conditioners and deep conditioner.
-This helps to fill in the extra porosity of your hair with moisture, rebuilding strength, and shine.
+According to Julia: "Your hair needs more moisture and getting wet just isn’t enough.
+Imagine jumping in a pool vs. drinking a glass of water.
+If you’re parched the first doesn’t do much to quench your thirst.
+Using moisturizing conditioners will push the hydration back into those weakened locks and repair the hair to give it softness and shine.
+Make sure all your products are made for bleached hair to give max moisture."
 Stock up on hair moisturizer products to help quench thirsty locks.

 Photo by Karli Moceri

 If you have bleached hair, you must slather on a repairing hair mask once a week.
 Drench your strands (concentrating on your ends) in a hydrating mask while you Netflix and chill.
 Or try one of these ultra-moisturizing DIY hair masks for damaged hair.

 If your hair is especially at risk for breakage, this part is essential.
 From Julia: "Be gentle with your locks.
 It is the most fragile when it's wet, so being too rough can further the damage.
 Use a softer towel or t-shirt to squeeze the water out rather than rubbing and try detangling while the conditioner is in to reduce roughing the cuticle and creating more harm."